Monday, 23/10/1994

 “What?”

 “I...”
 Had she really been crying?
 She figured that would explain why her face felt so wet and messy.
 Was that why she’d felt so in the past two mornings as well?
-But why was she crying, and why hadn’t she realized it?
+But why was she crying, and why hadn’t she realised it?
 “I cried?”

 “Yes.”
 Rosalie pointed at the wall with a tiny finger.
 “I sleep there.”
 Even if she had been crying, how had this girl heard it through the wall – surely it hadn’t been that loud?